France’s Digital Minister Mounir Mahjoubi on upcoming digital policies

 And finally, we make sure that the system is secure.
 If we can’t reach a high level of cybersecurity, no one will trust startups, no one will trust digital public services.
 And all of these are essential conditions for the transformation of France.

-TC: What are the the objectives for the digital transformation of France for the next four years?
+TC: What are the objectives for the digital transformation of France for the next four years?

 MM: Regarding the economy, we will have startups that are global leaders, especially in specific industries, such as artificial intelligence, health, digital security, transport and the environment.
 I will do my best to identify and help them grow.

 Then, we need to help companies from the so-called ‘traditional’ economy.
 We need to help them in their [digital] transformation.
-Today, 50 percent of all employees work for small and medium entreprises.
+Today, 50 percent of all employees work for small and medium enterprises.
 Tomorrow morning, I’m going to meet with a hundred of those SMEs that come here to CES and discuss how we can help them in their transformation of their international offer.

 As for the state, the objective that we have given ourselves is 100 percent of dematerialized paperwork by 2022.
 This means that we have a lot of work to create the state as a platform, create micro services that work with that kind of platform, transform administration work that isn’t digital yet, create a unified process with France’s digital services and facilitate access to the administrations.
 Those are the essential objectives.
 And the conditions for success are a high level of security and accessibility.